OmarGamill/Lane-Detection-Assist-System/README.md

 ### Project Overview
 The **Lane Detection Assist System** is an advanced computer vision project aimed at enhancing vehicle safety and driver assistance.
 This system leverages state-of-the-art hardware and software technologies to detect lane markings on the road, providing real-time feedback and assistance to the driver.
 The goal is to reduce the risk of accidents by ensuring the vehicle remains within its designated lane.

+This repository contains the Lane Detection Assist System, which includes two different approaches for lane detection using OpenCV and Ultrafast Lane Detection models.

 ### Hardware Components
 - **Raspberry Pi 4**: The primary processing unit for running the lane detection algorithms.
 - **Camera Module**: Captures real-time video feed of the road ahead.